BFarkascode/STM32_ClockDriver/README.md

 ## Particularities

 ### Clocking
 All sources I have mentioned above must be enabled in the clocking section.
-If memory serves, without any enabled, we only have the MSI running at 2 MHz.
+If memory serves, without any enabled, we only have the clock named MSI running at 2 MHz.

 There is an entire function within the code called “SystemCoreClockUpdate()” which we haven’t defined.
 This function is similarly to the “NVICSetPriority” function we used within the IRQ project, is a CMSIS in-built function that is already existing within the core coding environment, so we don’t need to redefine it.
 We do need to use this function at the end of our clock definition code though, otherwise the clocking will not be updated.